rueedlinger/kafka-connect-quickstart/README.md

 # Kafka Connect Quickstart
-This is an example project to play around with [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect).
+This is an example project to play around with [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect) and to deploy a Kafka Connect source and sink connector from a Maven project.
+This quickstart example uses the following
-This quickstart example uses the following versions to startup Docker containers with Docker Compose:
+versions:
 - Confluent Platform 6.0.0
 - Kafka 2.6
-- Kafdrop 3.27.0
+- Java 11

 ## Getting Started
 ### Build and Startup the Environment